Cookies on the Healthspan site

 And be patient; it takes around four weeks of regular training to return to your usual, trained state, according to Addison.
 But when you score that first rugby try or football goal, the hard work will all have been worth it.

-Download the free six-week programme from Four Four Two Performance, in association with Coerver Coaching and develop both pre-season fitness, ball mastery and nutrition.
+Download the free six-week programme from Four Four Two Performance, in association with Coerver Coaching, and develop both pre-season fitness, ball mastery and nutrition.
+Click here.

 Before you start any training plan, be sure to take note of your physical starting point.
-Discover the mobility and strength tests, and lactate clearance rate assessments that the Liverpool FC team do ahead of the season.
+In this video, discover the mobility and strength tests, and lactate clearance rate assessments that the Liverpool FC team do ahead of the season.